Jeffrey Ian Ross: Honors

 A number of Ross’ books have won awards.
 Making News of Police Violence earned Society for the Study of Social Problems, Crime and Juvenile Delinquency Division Outstanding Scholar Award, 2001/2002.
 His Encyclopedia of Street Crime in America, earned the Booklist 2013 Editor's Choice Award and the Library Journal Best Reference 2013.
 The Globalization of Supermax Prisons was awarded the 2013 “Choice Outstanding Academic Title award” by Choice Magazine, and American Indians at Risk was named to the American Library Association's 2015 Outstanding References Sources List, January, 2015.

 Ross has also been awarded a handful of career related awards.

 In 2017, Ross was awarded a Deutscher Akademischer Austausch Dienst – (DAAD), German Academic Exchange Service Scholarship.

 In 2018 Ross was awarded the Hans Mattick Award, "for an individual who has made a distinguished contribution to the field of criminology & criminal justice practice," from the Center for Research in Law & Justice at the University of Illinois at Chicago and in 2020, he was given the John Howard Award from the Academy of Criminal Justice Sciences (ACJS)’ Division of Corrections.

 In 2020, Ross was awarded the John Keith Irwin Distinguished Professor Award by the Division of Convict Criminology, (part of the American Society of Criminology).

 Personal life

-Ross currently lives in Washington DC with his wife Natasha J Cabrera.
+Ross lives in Washington, D.C.
+He is married to Natasha J. Cabrera, a developmental psychologist and professor at the University of Maryland.